godknowspe/brain_block/README.md

-Init GUI version, use 'poetry install' to rebuild venv
+Use 'poetry install' to rebuild venv

+To run:
+poetry run python brain_block.py